Price Action Trading Strategies Beyond Price Patterns

 Many price action trading strategies include volume analysis.

-Hence, when implementing price action trading strategies, traders should use these tools and integrate their observations to find out which direction is the market is more likely to head in.
-This is the first step in all price action trading strategies.
+When implementing price action trading strategies, integrate these tools to determine which direction the market is more likely to head in.
+This is the first step in any price action trading approach.

-The importance of market bias also underlies the rise of global macro trading and trend following strategies.
-While the former uses fundamental data and the latter employs technical methods, both strategies seek to align themselves with the market bias, without over-emphasizing the exact timing of their entries.
+The importance of market bias also explains the rise of global macro trading and trend following strategies.
+The former uses fundamental data, and the latter employs technical methods.
+But both approaches focus on aligning themselves with the market bias while putting less emphasis on the exact timing of their entries.

 Price Action Trading Setup

-A trading setup is a specific set of market circumstances we want to see before we consider a trade.
+A trading setup is a specific set of market circumstances we want to see before considering a trade.

-In price action trading strategies, it involves a price pattern.
-Examples of short-term price patterns include an inside bar, reversal bar, or any candlestick pattern like Engulfing or Morning Star.
-Some price action trading setups focus on longer term chart patterns like Head and Shoulders and Double Top.
+Examples of short-term price patterns include an inside bar, reversal bar, or candlestick pattern like Engulfing or Morning Star.
+Some price action trading setups focus on longer-term chart patterns like Head and Shoulders and Double Top.

-Didn’t we just argue that the market bias provides us with the trading edge?
-Then why can’t we just figure out the market bias and jump right into the market?
+But didn’t we just state that the market bias provides us with the trading edge?
+So then, why can’t we just figure out the market bias and jump right into the market?

 Why do we need a trading setup?

-In theory, we can simply enter a trading position once we form our opinion on the market bias.
-Once we change our bias, we exit and reverse the position.
+In theory, we can simply enter a trading position once we are confident of the market bias.
+Once we change our bias, we exit and maybe reverse our position.

-This leads us into the purpose of a trading setup, which is risk control.
+This leads us to the purpose of a trading setup - risk control.

-By timing our entries with a setup, we are able to pinpoint a stop-loss point in our price action trading strategies.
-This is especially true for price action trading setups which have a natural and logical pattern stop point.
-This is usually the lowest point of a bullish pattern or the highest point of a bearish pattern.
+This is especially true for price action setups with a natural and logical pattern stop point.
+This point is usually the lowest point of a bullish pattern or the highest point of a bearish pattern.